-- failed to identify obvious gaps in the investigative process, relied upon unconfirmed or nonexistent facts, disregarded the available information, carried over the mistakes made by previous investigator(s). - 106.
+- obvious gaps in the investigative process and failed to act upon available information, thus carrying over the mistakes made by previous investigator(s). - 121.
 The apparent lack of any immediate reaction from UNMIK Police, and of any adequate action at later stages, may have suggested to perpetrators that the authorities were either not able, or not willing to investigate such criminal acts.
 Such an attitude of the authorities towards the gravest crimes in any society, and especially in post-conflict circumstances, inevitably creates a culture of impunity among the criminals and can only lead to a worsening of the situation.
-The problems which UNMIK had encountered at the beginning of its mission, which were discussed above, do not justify such inaction, either at the outset or subsequently. - 107.
+The problems which UNMIK had encountered at the beginning of its mission, which were discussed above, do not justify such inaction, either at the outset or subsequently.
+Certainly, in the Panel's view, such inaction did not help UNMIK to defuse the "[t]empers and tensions ... running high amongst all ethnic groups, exacerbated by reports of missing and dead persons", mentioned by the SRSG (see § 61 above). - 122.
 The Panel is also aware that the duty to investigate is not breached merely because the investigation does not produce a satisfactory result.
 Nevertheless, such an investigation must be undertaken in a serious manner and not be a mere formality.
 The Panel considers that, having regard to all the circumstances of the particular case, not all reasonable steps were taken by UNMIK towards locating the missing persons, identifying the perpetrators and to bring them to justice.
-In this sense the Panel considers that the investigation was not adequate and did not comply with the requirements of promptness, expedition and effectiveness (see § 82 above), as required by Article 2. - 108.
-As concerns the requirement of public scrutiny, the Panel recalls that Article 2 also requires the victim's next-of-kin to be involved in the investigation to the extent necessary to safeguard his or her legitimate interests. - 109.
-As was shown above, the investigative file reflects only one, failed, attempt to contact Mr Stajko Anđelković's sister, in March 2005 (see § 92).
-The only contact with the victim's two sisters was made by ICRC staff, between July and September 2001 (see §§ 22 and 25 above).
-The Panel therefore considers that the investigation was not open to any public scrutiny, as required by Article 2 of the ECHR. - 110.
-Finally, the Panel recalls the SRSG's own expressed dissatisfaction regarding the way information is presented in the available file, as pieces of information are found in different documents, either submitted by the complainant or provided by EULEX to UNMIK, produced at different dates and often without clear cross-references, which could have possibly provided a complete view of the incident (see § 50 above).
-Fully sharing the SRSG's concern, the Panel, however, finds that in view of the circumstances of the present case, such a lack of structure and analysis of the scarce information available in the investigative file was not a cause of the failure of UNMIK Police to investigate this matter, but quite clearly the result of this failure. - 111.
-In light of the deficiencies and shortcomings described above, the Panel concludes that UNMIK failed to carry out an effective investigation into the abduction and disappearance of Mr Stajko Anđelković.
+In this sense the Panel considers that the investigation was not adequate and did not comply with the requirements of promptness, expedition and effectiveness (see § 96 above), as required by Article 2. - 123.
+As concerns the requirement of public scrutiny, the Panel recalls that Article 2 also requires the victim's next-of-kin to be involved in the investigation to the extent necessary to safeguard his or her legitimate interests. - 124.
+As was shown above, the investigative file reflects only one contact with the complainant, Mr Ljubomir Knežević's son, on or before 5 March 2005.
+The only contact with the victim's sister was made by ICRC staff, between July and September 2001 (see §§ 26 and 30 above), while the victim's wife appears to have never been contacted at all.
+The Panel therefore considers that the investigation was not open to any public scrutiny, as required by Article 2 of the ECHR. - 125.
+In light of the deficiencies and shortcomings described above, the Panel concludes that UNMIK failed to carry out an effective investigation into the disappearance of Mr Ljubomir Knežević.
 There has accordingly been a violation of Article 2, procedural limb, of the ECHR.